 Abdul Kadir Riyadi

-UIN Sunan Ampel, Surabaya, Indonesia https://orcid.org/0009-0002-6715-164X
+UIN Sunan Ampel, Surabaya, Indonesia

-David Ming*
+Email: abd.kadir@uinsa.ac.id

-Sekolah Tinggi Teologi Kadesi, Yogyakarta, Indonesia Email: davidmingming3@gmail.com https://orcid.org/0000-0001-9649-1622
+https://orcid.org/0009-0002-6715-164X

 Abstract

 The repercussions of Sufi thought on contemporary Qur'anic interpretation in Indonesia align with several Sustainable Development Goals (SDGs) by fostering values such as inclusivity, environmental stewardship, and social justice.
 Sufi-inspired interpretations often emphasize compassion, charity (zakat), and equitable resource distribution, which directly contribute to poverty reduction and social equity.
 Sufi teachings promote spiritual equality between men and women, which has influenced Qur'anic interpretations advocating for gender justice.
 Sufi thought emphasizes harmony with nature, reflecting the Qur'anic mandate to maintain ecological balance.
 Efforts to harmonize these perspectives remain crucial for maximizing the role of Islamic teachings in achieving sustainable development goals.
 Indonesia has become a dynamic arena for the struggle of religious thoughts.
-Among the most exciting aspects of it is the repercussions of Sufi thoughts in interpreting the Qur’an.
+Among the most exciting aspects of this are the repercussions of Sufi thoughts in interpreting the Qur’an.
 In the cultural and historical context of the region, the connection between the Sufi view that emphasizes to develop inner spirituality and Qur’anic interpretation has been deeply rooted.
 Analyzing the data to identify patterns, correlations, or trends and from the findings concluding the overall repercussion of Sufi thoughts in contemporary Qur’anic interpretation to sustainable develop in Indonesia.
 Islam is the basis of Sufism and it accepts that all of creation has benefits and must be sustained, and glorify Allah.
-All creatures glorify Allah is the basis of truth.
-This study concludes that the repercussions of Sufi thoughts on interpretation to sustainable develop in Indonesia can be classified as "moderate".
-The conclusion is based on the findings that several interpretations to sustainable develop often adopt the thoughts of prominent Sufi figures and use them as a basis for interpreting Qur’anic verses.
+All creatures glorify Allah and this is considered to be the basis of truth.
+This study concludes that the repercussions of Sufi thoughts on interpretation to sustainably develop Indonesia can be classified as "moderate".
+The conclusion is based on the findings that several interpretations to sustainable development, especially social cohesion, are often adopted in the thoughts of prominent Sufi figures and used as a basis for interpreting Qur’anic verses.
 Keywords: Sufism, Contemporary Tafsīr, Zuhd, Asceticism, Sustainable, Develop

 Introduction

-Indonesia ia a large Muslim country and it has Involved into into a dynamic stage for the struggle of religious ideas.
-One of the most fascinating features is how Sufism shapes Qur’an to sustainable develop interpretation.
-As is widely known, the link between Sufi philosophy and Qur’anic interpretation has been firmly ingrained in the cultural and historical.
-However, this relationship seems to be weakening and its impact on modern interpretation is always overlooked in academic discourse.(Riddell, 2001) This occurred after tensions between modernity and tradition which colored the contemporary landscape of Qur’an interpretation to sustainable develop in Indonesia.
-On the one hand, there is still a high reverence for the Qur’an's mystical-spiritual dimension, closely related to Sufi thoughts.
-On the other hand, the global Islamic movement has pushed strongly towards a more reformist and literalist approach.(Howell, 2001: 701-729) Although traditional interpretations to sustainable develop still have great influence, modernist ideas are becoming more popular since they mirror local sociopolitical changes and general global trends.
+Indonesia is a large Muslim country and it has Involved into a dynamic stage for the struggle of religious ideas.
+One of the most fascinating features is how Sufism shapes Qur’an towards a sustainable development interpretation.
+As is widely known, the link between Sufi philosophy and Qur’anic interpretation has been firmly ingrained in the cultural and historical progressions.
+However, due to human preoccupation with worldly affairs which tend to ignore spirituality, this relationship seems to be weakening and its impact on modern interpretation is always overlooked in academic discourse (Riddell, 2001).
+This situation has occurred after tensions between modernity and tradition which coloured the contemporary landscape of Qur’an interpretation towards sustainable development in Indonesia.
+On the one hand, there is still a high reverence for the Qur’an's mystical-spiritual dimensions, which are closely related to Sufi thoughts.
+On the other hand, the global Islamic movement has pushed strongly towards a more reformist and literalist approach (Howell, 2001: 701-729).
+Although traditional interpretations to sustainable development still have great influence, modernist ideas are becoming more popular since they mirror local sociopolitical changes and general global trends.
 These conflicts highlight the continuous debate between initiatives to satisfy the changing needs of modern society and attempts to preserve past religious practices.